mrgsolve/nmtests/README.md

 # nmtests

 Benchmark tests against nonmem.
 These aren't tests of speed or performance, but rather tests comparing different behaviors.
-The primary interest is things like dosing events, steady state, handling time-varying covariates.
+The primary interests are things like dosing events (infusions and bolus), steady state, lag times, bioavailability, handling time-varying covariates etc..

 The most-complete test document is in [dosing/dosing-vignette.md](dosing/dosing-vignette.md).
 This is usually what